 Referred to by its own members as Cosa Nostra or, “our thing”, the Mafia is a collection of Criminal syndicates involved in racketeering, drug smuggling, and other organized Crime activity across Italy, the United States and the world.

-Whilst this was meant to be a progressive development, unlike the previous Landlords who were fantastically wealthy, the new Landlords lacked the resources to protect their new land acquisitions.
+Whilst land redistribution was meant to be a progressive development, unlike the previous Landlords who were fantastically wealthy, the new Landlords lacked the resources to protect their new land acquisitions.
 In addition, the Government lacked sufficient resources to effectively Police the Sicilian Island and provide protection to the new Landlords.

-As a result, the island’s landowners were forced to turn to private thugs to protect their property.
-These hired gunmen soon began extorting the Landlords after realising that the Lanlords were powerless and had nowhere else to turn.
+As a result, Sicilian landowners were forced to turn to private thugs to protect their property.
+These hired gunmen soon began extorting the Landlords after realising that the new Sicilian Landlords were powerless and had nowhere else to turn.

 Protection rackets soon flourished as Landowners were forced to either pay for the protection of their estate or suffer violent retribution.
 From the 1860s onward, this was the manner in which the Citizens of Sicily were governed.